fMalinka/sem1R/README.md

 # sem1R - Concept single rule learning with an ontology-based refinement operator

 <img align="right" width="200" src="sem1r_logo_col.png">
 <p style="text-align: justify">sem1R is a machine learning algorithm that finds interesting, hidden, and non-trivial patterns in omics data.
 The algorithm produces a set of semantical prediction rules that form data into clusters or biclusters, this depends on a type of ontologies.
 Here, we distingues between two types of ontologies: an ontology describing rows (e.g. genes) an columns (e.g. samples).
-Practically, for gene expression data, where rows represent genes and column represent samples, we reccomend to use Gene ontology or any pathway ontologies as a row ontology.
+Practically, for gene expression data, where rows represent genes and column represent samples, we recommend to use Gene ontology or any pathway ontologies as a row ontology.
 Choosing a proper column ontology is depending on a type of experiment, e.g. OBO Foundry provides almost two hundreds and many of them are domain specific so some anatomical ontologies can be used as well.

 The sem1R is based on rule learning methods, where two reduction procedures were added and that make the algorithm extremely fast and efficient in comparison with traditional approach.
 In additional, it is relative easy to use, because all important methods are included into the package.</p>